tetrascience/ts-tools/README.md

 TetraScience Scientific Data and AI Cloud tools

 ## Overview
-This repo contains tools intended to assistCurrent tools in this repo:
+This repo contains tools intended to assist with automation of tasks on the Tetra Data Platform.

+Current tools in this repo:
 * [Workflow error aggregator](https://github.com/tetrascience/ts-tools/workflow-error-aggregator)

 ## Contribute